Why Choose Us?

 - Access to member-only events and training courses such as our popular snowcraft course

-- Federated Mountain Club membership (including a free monthly magazine and pretty awesome discount card that we send you in June every year)
+- Federated Mountain Club membership (including a free quarterly magazine and pretty awesome discount card that we send you in June every year)

-- 30% discount off a DOC annual backcountry hut pass
+- 30% discount off a DOC Annual Backcountry Hut pass (FMC card needed)

 - Preferential bookings and rates at the WTMC Lodge on Mt Ruapehu

-- Annual club journal.
-Produced in a coffee-table format featuring stunning photos and the best articles from our members
+- Annual club journal, featuring stunning photos and the best articles from our members

 - Getting involved.
 Our club has a strong voice on development and use of our local wilderness areas; as a member you have a voice and vote at our AGMs; you could gain confidence in public speaking by giving slide show presentations at club nights and you could also gain navigation and leadership experience by leading trips.